Ireland

 Leucanthemum

-A classic perennial for early summer bouquets and country gardens.
-For bouquets, we harvest flowers with firm, smooth central disks.
-They then last 7–10 days in a vase.
-Daisy Christine Hagemann has large, pure white, and full flowers.
+A classic perennial for early summer bouquets and cottage gardens.
+For bouquets, we harvest flowers with firm, smooth central discs.
+Then they last 7–10 days in a vase.
+Daisy Christine Hagemann has large, pure white, and double flowers.

 Sold Out